-- On the Home tab of the app, select Model > Create New Blank Model.
+- 1 Open the SimBiology Model Builder app by typing simBiologyModelBuilder at the command line or by clicking SimBiology Model Builder on the Apps tab. - 2 On the Home tab of the app, select Model > Create New Blank Model.
 Enter m1 as the name for the model.
-The app creates an empty compartment unnamed and displays the compartment on the Diagram tab. - Drag and drop three species blocks and one reaction block into the compartment.
+The app creates an empty compartment unnamed and displays the compartment on the Diagram tab. - 3 Drag and drop three species blocks and one reaction block into the compartment.
 Optionally, you can rename the species and compartment by double-clicking the default names.
 For instance, change unnamed to cell.

-To connect the species to the reaction, press and hold the Ctrl key (on Windows and Linux) or the Option key (on macOS), click the species block, and drag the line.
+4 To connect the species to the reaction, press and hold the Ctrl key (on Windows and Linux) or the Option key (on macOS), click the species block, and drag the line.

-- 4 Click the reaction block to see its properties in the Property Editor pane.
+- 5 Click the reaction block to see its properties in the Property Editor pane.
 Set the following parameters. - Select Reversible > true. - In the States table, update the values of L to 5 and R to 10.
-Set the units of the L, R, and C species to nanomole/liter. - Set the value of the forward rate parameter k_f to 0.05.
-Set the unit to liter/nanomole/hour. - Set the value of the reverse rate parameter k_r to 0.1 with the unit 1/hour.
+Set the units of the L, R, and C species to nanomole/liter. - Set the value of the forward rate parameter $k_f$ to 0.05.
+Set the unit to liter/nanomole/hour. - Set the value of the reverse rate parameter $k_r$ to 0.1 with the unit 1/hour.